 Program Description

 The Enhanced Community Options Program is intended to help people who meet the clinical eligibility for nursing homes but who are ineligible for MassHealth Standard.
 Service costs depend on the income of the care recipient.
-Services may be free of charge (voluntary co-payments) or may require co-payments.
+Services may be free of charge or may require co-payments.
 If a co-payment is required, families should rest assured that their portion will be well below what the services would otherwise cost if they were obtained on the open market.
 Monthly co-payments for most services range from $10 to $152, depending on the participant’s ability to pay.

 Eligibility Guidelines